BuilderIO/edge-personalize/README.md

 ## React support

-To generate (and hydrate) in this format, you can create your own custom renderer, or use your React component
+To generate (and hydrate) in this format, e.g. for Gatsby, Next.js, or other Reat frameworks, you can create your own custom renderer, or use your React component

 ```tsx
 import { EdgePersonalize, When, Default } from '@builder.io/edge-personalize/react';